 With a healthy cash flow and a winning attitude, we knocked on a few more doors.
 Success made us sloppy with the P&L. We foolishly agreed to accept payment from a client’s penny jar.
 Unfocused and needing naps, we later accepted a deal that paid in pretzels.
 With inventory running low and frazzled nerves, we knocked on the door of a prospect we didn’t qualify.
 We were laughed off the front stoop before we could even give our sales presentation.

 The high from our earlier success was forgotten.
 We grew dejected and ate the pretzels.
-As the business owner, I became preoccupied by the pressure of falling sales and did not realize that my sales star had grown disenchanted.
+As the business owner, I became preoccupied with the pressure of falling sales and did not realize that my sales star had grown disenchanted.

 I believe now she was only in it for the pretzels.

-She started making excuses for her lack of sales like being thirsty from all the walking, talking and eating the salty profits.
+She started making excuses for her lack of sales like being thirsty from all the walking, talking, and eating the salty profits.

 My relationship with my team deteriorated.
 My sister resigned under the strain and accepted an offer from Malibu Barbie.
 I persisted but key supplier relationships were damaged.
-Scary lady decided to put a fence around the rosebushes.
+The scary lady decided to put a fence around the rosebushes.
 I cheapened my brand by replacing the roses with weeds which, even at discounted prices, were an inferior product offering.

 Without the synergistic sales and marketing support from my sister and a product I believed in, I could not recover the lost revenues.
 Sadly, the business folded.

 The principles I learned from my door-to-door flower selling business so many years ago are the basis of how I practice the art of sales today.